leoloso/graphql-by-pop.com/docs/extended/pql-language-features.md

-# PQL features
+# PQL language features

 PQL adds several language features over GQL.
-This is a summary of them:
+This is a summary of them.

 ## Operators